 In our World.

-Once we picked our jaws off the ground, we began to discuss a few things.
-Firstly what is the definition of epic, and what is it that causes such a controversial reaction when the words adventure and women are used in the same sentence?
+Once we picked out jaws off the ground, we began to discuss a few things.
+Firstly what is the definition of epic, and what is it that causes such a controversial reaction when the words adventure and women are used in the same sentence and second, with women tipping the scales when it comes to participating in many outdoor active pursuits, why are women still not being seen or heard?

-If we are honest, the word epic does tend to conjure images of extreme adrenaline filled escapades.
-Even the dictionary definition of epic is skewed to the male domain - "his epic journey around the world", however, in more colloquial terms epic can be defined as ‘extending beyond the usual or ordinary’ and we don’t see any issues with applying this definition to the domain of women’s adventure.
-In fact, until it’s the norm we will continue to accept the challenge to create change in this space in as many ways as we can.
+Epic does tend to conjure images of extreme adrenaline filled escapades.
+However, in more colloquial terms epic can be defined as ‘extending beyond the usual or ordinary’ and we don’t see any issues with applying this definition to the domain of women’s adventure.

 Our goal to get the adventure community involved and raise $15K - $20k in our crowdfunding campaign was successful, so we can: